 4. Physical Health Can Impact Emotional Wellbeing.

-One of things that’s interesting to note is that physical health can actually play a role in recovering from emotional setbacks.
+One of the things that’s interesting to note is that physical health can actually play a role in recovering from emotional setbacks.

-Being overweight, out of shape and/or physically unhealthy are known risk factors for depression, which can lead to substance abuse issues later on.
+Being overweight, out of shape, and/or physically unhealthy are known risk factors for depression, which can lead to substance abuse issues later on.

 5. Low self esteem.
 Feeling Bad About Yourself.